Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Demonstration of QRGMM-R

 We demonstrate QRGMM-R's performance using Test Problem 2 from Section \ref{sec:synthetic}, comparing it with QRGMM.
 Test Problem 2 exhibits more frequent quantile crossing than Test Problem 1 due to model misspecification, as its true conditional quantile function violates the linear quantile regression assumptions.
-Over 100 replications, the quantile crossing frequency is 0.0695 with a standard deviation of 0.0202.
+Over 100 replications, the quantile crossing frequency is $0.0695 ~(\pm 0.0202)$.

-We evaluate both conditional and unconditional distributions of QRGMM and QRGMM-R generated samples using the experimental design from Section \ref{subsec:syn_compare}, examining sample means, standard deviations, Wasserstein distances, and KS statistics.
-Results appear in Table \ref{table:qqrgmm-r}, Figure \ref{fig_QC_WDKS}, and Figure \ref{fig_QC_x0}, showing minimal distributional differences between QRGMM and QRGMM-R samples.
+We evaluate QRGMM-R using the experimental design from Section \ref{subsec:syn_compare}, examining sample means, standard deviations, Wasserstein distances, and KS statistics.
+Results appear in Table \ref{table:qqrgmm-r} and Figure \ref{fig_QC_WDKS}, showing minimal distributional differences between QRGMM and QRGMM-R.

-In terms of computational speed, QRGMM-R generates $10^5$ samples in 0.007289 seconds compared to 0.007203 seconds for QRGMM, averaged over 100 replications.
+In terms of computational speed, QRGMM-R generates $10^5$ samples in 0.0040 seconds compared to 0.0039 seconds for QRGMM, averaged over 100 replications.
 The rearrangement step thus adds minimal computational overhead while preserving the distributional properties of QRGMM.